srp/julia/doc/manual/metaprogramming.rst

 So, why are macros even necessary?
 As a simplifying analogy, let's define ``The Full Julia Compiler`` as ``eval, but much faster``.
-We actually want to *avoid* calling :func:`eval` directly in most "real" code, because it will be exceptionally slow compared to using ``The Full Julia Compiler``.
-But, if we are generating code, how how can we avoid calling :func:`eval` to evaluate our expressions?
+We actually want to *avoid* calling the :func:`eval` directly in "real" code, because it will be exceptionally slow compared to using ``The Full Julia Compiler``.
+But, if we are generating code, how how can we avoid calling :func:`eval` to execute our expressions?

 The answer is macros.